andrewginns/agents-mcp-usage/README.md

 - OpenTelemetry support for leveraging existing tooling
 - Pydantic integration for analytics on validations

-Logfire gives you visibility into how your code is running, which is especially valuable for LLM applications where understanding model behavior is critical.
+Logfire gives you visibility into how your code is running, which is especially valuable for LLM applications where understanding model behaviour is critical.